Deionte Knight

-Deionte Knight (born April 7, 1999) is a Canadian professional football defensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Deionte Knight (born April 7, 1999) is a Canadian professional football defensive lineman.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).

 University career

 Knight played for the Western Mustangs of U Sports football from 2018 to 2021.
 He did not play in 2020 due to the cancellation of the 2020 season, but managed to record 96 tackles and 13.5 sacks in three seasons.
 In his final year, in 2021, he recorded 52 tackles, including 13 for a loss, ten sacks, and two forced fumbles as he won the J. P. Metras Trophy that year.
 To end the year, Knight won a Vanier Cup championship after the Mustangs defeated the Saskatchewan Huskies in the 56th Vanier Cup where Knight recorded three tackles and one sack.